October 3-6, 2025

 Why Bollards Fail

-Presenter: Robert Miller, Imperial Professional Consulting
+Presenter: Robert Miller, Owner, Imperial Professional Consulting

 This session was prompted by the tragic events of January 2024 in New Orleans, where pedestrians were unknowingly placed in harm’s way due to bollards having become non-operational and slated for replacement.
 The public rarely takes notice of bollard protection unless they’re visually disturbing.
 The fact is that bollards do fail, particularly retractable versions.
 Learn from an expert why bollards can fail, their failure modes, and what preventive actions should be taken to prevent their failure.